 SEO Keyword Positions

 Having high-ranking SEO keywords brings more visibility to your online store, attracting genuine customers resulting in higher business revenue.
-You can use tools like Semrush for tracking the keyword rankings over time.
+You can use tools like Semrush or SEO dashboard for tracking the keyword rankings over time.

 It lets you review the number of times users come across your advertisements on Instagram, Facebook, or Google AdWords.